tildetown/rodo/README.md

 * `add` adds an item to your list
 * `rm` removes an item from your list

-Note: You may have to run `rodo ls` to see which number corresponds to which item in your list.

 # Usage examples

 The examples below assume that you have [added rodo to your $PATH](https://github.com/m455/rodo#adding-rodo-to-your-path).